obum/inventory_management_sys/README.md

 - **Database Connection**:
   imports the `connection` and `cursor` objects from the Mysqlsever.py module.

+- **PrettyTable library**:
+  imports the `PrettyTable` library to help output a the database contents in a readable and table format on the terminal.

 - **Product_store Class**:
   Contains methods for all database operations like creating a database, adding products, updating quantities, and more.